stolk/ThreadTracer/README.md

 Note that for the highlighted task, the detail view shows that the thread got interrupted once preemptively, which causes it to run on a CPU core for only 81% of the time that the task took to complete.

 The shading of the time slices shows the duty cycle: how much of the time was spend running on a core.

+## Acknowledgements

+* [chrome://tracing!](https://www.chromium.org/developers/how-tos/trace-event-profiling-tool) for their excellent in-browser visualization.
+* [Remotery!](https://github.com/Celtoys/Remotery) and [Minitrace!](https://github.com/hrydgard/minitrace) for the inspiration, and showing how powerful inline profiling can be.